hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/04_QC_cross_correlation.md

 A very useful ChIP-seq quality metric that is independent of peak calling is strand cross-correlation.
 It is based on the fact that a high-quality ChIP-seq experiment will produce significant clustering of enriched DNA sequence tags at locations bound by the protein of interest, that present as a bimodal enrichment of reads on the forward and reverse strands.

+The bimodal enrichment of reads is due to the following:

-During the ChIP-seq experiment, the DNA is fragmented and the protein-bound fragments are immunoprecipitated.
+- During the ChIP-seq experiment, the DNA is fragmented and the protein-bound fragments are immunoprecipitated.
 This generates DNA fragments containing the protein-bound region.
-The + strand of DNA is sequenced from the 5' end, generating the red reads in the figure below, and the - strand of DNA is sequenced from the 5' end, generating the blue reads in the figure below.
-Due to the sequencing of the 5' ends of the fragments, this results in an enrichment of reads from the + strand being slightly offset from the enrichment of reads from the - strand.
+- The + strand of DNA is sequenced from the 5' end, generating the red reads in the figure below, and the - strand of DNA is sequenced from the 5' end, generating the blue reads in the figure below.
+- Due to the sequencing of the 5' ends of the fragments, this results in an enrichment of reads from the + strand being slightly offset from the enrichment of reads from the - strand.

 <img src="../img/chip-fragments.png" width =300>